kingsword09/droid-acp/README.md

 - The proxy exposes `GET /health` on `proxyBaseUrl` (handy for troubleshooting).
 - When `DROID_ACP_WEBSEARCH=1`, droid-acp injects a dummy `FACTORY_API_KEY` into the spawned droid process if none is set, so WebSearch requests can reach the proxy even without Factory login.
+- The proxy forces `Accept-Encoding: identity` upstream and strips `content-encoding`/`content-length` when proxying to avoid Brotli decompression errors in some client setups.

 ## Sessions (History / Resume)